 According to the Cary Planning Department, the recommendation adds five more acres to the current 15-acre IKEA site.

 RELATED: Cary residents flock to IKEA meet-and-greet at mall

 The five acres is land that the mall already owns, so no land is being added to Cary Towne Center.

 The recommendations will now go to the full Cary Town Council, and they're expected to vote sometime next month.

 If they give the green light for the plans to build on Cary Towne Boulevard, construction could begin in 2019, and the store could open in fall of 2020.

-RELATED: IKEA announces potential Cary store
+RELATED: IKEA is coming!
+Company announces potential Cary store